Humblemonk/DiceMaiden/README.md

 * !roll and other prefixes have been retired.
 Sorry no custom prefixes
 * rolls can be initiated now by doing /roll or /r
 * Some new (and maybe old) bugs might crop up with this shift to slash command.
-We are working on ironing these out.
+We are working on ironing these out

 # Quick Install